Straffan: Contemporary village

-Straffan is situated at a particularly low lying point in the Liffey valley and is surrounded by flood meadows along the Liffey and River Morell.
-Agriculture is important to the local economy.
-Since the 18th century Straffan farmers have been prominent improving agriculturalists and prominent in the prize lists at events run by the Royal Dublin Society.
-The research station for the Agriculture department of University College Dublin is situated at nearby Lyons Hill.
-As with the rest of County Kildare, racehorse breeding and training is a prominent local activity.
-In the 1920s Straffan Station stud was the leading horse breeding stud in the country when owned by Edward "Cub" Kennedy.

 Etymology

 The village is named for St. Srafán, whose feast day in the Martyrology of Tallaght was 23 May.
 Straffan was also one of 300 Irish locations accorded its own place-legend in Dinnshenchas Érenn (Metrical (ed.
-Edward Gwynn 1924) iv, pp328–331).
+Edward Gwynn 1924) iv, pp 328–331).
 It consisted of a poem called "Lumman Tige Srafain", about a warrior named Lumann who possessed a wonderful shield and who, according to the poem, died of his wounds at Tech Srafáin.
 Two forms of the name cited in the tale, Tech Srafáin and Tige Srafáin, are Middle Irish nominative and genitive case forms.
 The spelling Strafáin is unusual.
 "Straphan" or "Straffan" is a shortened Anglicised form of the original Irish Teach Srafáin (the initial Str- is the usual development of Irish Sr in English).

 The second Irish name of the village is Cluainíní; this refers to the townland of Clownings, to the east of the village.
 This was formerly the site of Straffan railway station and the post office, and so it has been erroneously used as an Irish name for Straffan itself.

 Dinnshenchas Érenn, probably composed by Cináed Ua Hartacáin (d.
 975), also selected the nearby Cnoch Liamhna for mention as one of the "assemblies and noted places in Ireland", an indication of the strength of the local ruling family, the Uí Dúnchada branch of the Uí Dúnlainge who supplied ten kings of Leinster from their base on nearby Lyons Hill between 750 and 1050.

 Sruthán (stream) was mistakenly cited by Thomas O'Connor in the Ordnance Survey Letters in 1837, and adopted as the Irish form of Straffan.
 Seosamh Laoide used it in his list of Irish names of post-offices published in Post-Sheanchas (1905).
 An Sruthán gained currency among those involved in the Irish revival and was promoted as name in the local schools.
-Recent research by Domhnall mac Giolla Easpaig declares it "completely at odds with the written evidence cited above and with local pronunciation and appears to be no more than an ad hoc explanation of the name by O'Connor's informant."
+Research by Domhnall mac Giolla Easpaig declares it "completely at odds with the written evidence cited above and with local pronunciation and appears to be no more than an ad hoc explanation of the name by O'Connor's informant."
 Sruthán is anglicised struffaun in some parts of the country.
-One would not expect to find it rendered thus in the Straffan area."
+One would not expect to find it rendered thus in the Straffan area".